Libelles and political pornography

 libelle

 Usually printed as short stories, plays or pamphlets, libelles contained vulgar and defamatory stories about public figures.
-There was seldom any truth to these stories but that did not discourage their publishers.
+There was seldom any truth to these stories, though that did not discourage either their publishers or their readers, who were predominately from the lower classes.

 Libelles could target anyone of note but most honed in on royals, aristocrats and political figures.

-As mentioned, the most common target for street libelles was Marie Antoinette.
-The French queen was subject to a torrent of vile and slanderous pornography, most of which accused her of outrageous and disgusting behaviour.
+By 1789, however, the most common target was Marie Antoinette.
+The French queen was subject to a torrent of vile and slanderous pornography, most accusing her of outrageous and disgusting behaviour.

-French libelles circulated misogynistic fantasies that were no less outrageous.
+Pornographic libelles in France circulated misogynistic fantasies that were no less outrageous.
 In the six months preceding the revolution, most political pornography honed in on Marie Antoinette.
-The queen was an easy target for pornographers and satirists, being female, foreign, slow to deliver a royal heir and famously strong-willed.
+The queen – being female, of foreign birth, fond of fashion, slow to deliver a royal heir and famously strong-willed – was an easy target for satirists and pornographers.
+Attacking Antoinette was also a means of attacking the king, without doing so directly.

 libelles